azizcodes/azizcodes.github.io/_posts/2018-01-10-bashforloops.md

 np.random.rand(5)

 ```
-Note: this is easier using Vim's Visual blocks, or even the `s` command.
+Note: this is easier using Vim's Visual blocks, or even the `s` command in Vim.

 ## HTML lists from Markdown lists